s

 Sunil Gangopadhyay

 Late Sunil Gangopadhyay was one of the most illustrious literary figures in the world of Bengali literature.
-A critically acclaimed poet and a best-selling novelist and writer, he had penned eighteen novels, numerous collections of poems, children’s books, short stories and essays.
-Many of his novels have been translated into English and there have been cinematic adaptations of his works as well.
-He was the founder editor of Krittibas, a groundbreaking Bengali poetry journal and joint editor of the reputed Bengali literary magazine, Desh.
-He had attended several international literary conferences and had won many prestigious awards including Ananda Puraskar (1972 and 1989), Sahitya Akademi Award (1985) and Saraswati Samman (2005).
-He had been elected president of the Sahitya Akademi and is a visiting professor at Visva-Bharati University.
+A critically acclaimed poet, best-selling novelist, and writer, he penned eighteen novels, numerous collections of poems, children's books, short stories, and essays.
+Many of his novels have been translated into English, and some have been adapted into cinematic works.
+He was the founder editor of Krittibas, a groundbreaking Bengali poetry journal, and the joint editor of the reputed Bengali literary magazine, Desh.
+Sunil Gangopadhyay attended several international literary conferences and received numerous prestigious awards, including Ananda Puraskar (1972 and 1989), Sahitya Akademi Award (1985), and Saraswati Samman (2005).
+He had been elected president of the Sahitya Akademi and was a visiting professor at Visva-Bharati University.